Utah Administrative Code

 (a) be employed by the state for at least 12 months;

 (b) be employed by the state for a minimum of 1250 hours worked, as determined under FMLA, during the 12-month period immediately preceding the commencement of leave.

-(6) To request FMLA leave, the employee or an appropriate spokesperson, shall apply in writing for the initial leave and when the reason for requesting family medical leave changes:
+(6) To request FMLA leave, the employee or an appropriate spokesperson, shall apply for the initial leave and when the reason for requesting family medical leave changes: